BitcoinQnA/Bitcoiner.Guide/blixt.md

 ### Using a Lightning Address
 Lightning addresses look like email, mine is `qna@tips.bitcoiner.guide`.
 Any wallet able to pay will using this standard will use this ID as a method to communicate directly with your node to generate and pay an invoice.

-To pay to a Lightning Address in Blixt, tap Send, followed by the `@` symbol in the top right corner of the screen.
+To pay to a Lightning Address in Blixt, tap the hamburger icon, then 'Send to Lightning Address'.

 After typing in your recipients' Lightning address, Blixt will ask you for the amount to be sent.
 After you populate the amount just tap **Send**.